-In this section you will find an overview of each of the most common children’s cancers including common symptoms, how they are diagnosed, standard treatments, new therapies being tested and current research.
+In this section you will find an overview of each of the most common types of children’s cancer including common symptoms, how they are diagnosed, standard treatments, new therapies being tested and current research.

 There are three overall kinds of children’s cancer: